Massachusetts Eminent Domain Attorneys

 When you’re wondering how to proceed with your eminent domain case in Massachusetts, turn to the lawyers at Sever Walker Padgitt.
 We have the knowledge and experience to help you navigate this trying time.
 We’ve helped countless landowners like you get the full compensation they deserve in exchange for their land.

-No matter where your property is located, we’re ready to help.
-If we don’t have an attorney practicing in your state, we will work with one that will allow us to do so.
 Regardless of where you are, Sever Walker Padgitt stands ready to help you with your eminent domain needs.

 Contact Us

-Before going alone against the State let us give you our opinion.
-It is our pledge that we will provide a free case review for any individual or business facing eminent domain or condemnation.
-Contact us now at 888-318-3761.
+Let us share our expertise before you take this case on by yourself.
+We pledge to provide a free case review for any individual or business facing eminent domain or condemnation.

 Max. file size: 50 MB.